asherblooom/game/README.md

 ### OpenGL

+- [This website](https://www.learnopengl.com/) teaches OpenGl ver.
+3 (but is still very good and widely recommended)
+_Note: the boilerplate code for the examples (and the accompanying libraries, i.e. GLAD and glfw) and the maths library (GLM) are both taken from this website.
+Everything else is from the book below_

 - [This book](https://linker2.worldcat.org/?jHome=https%3A%2F%2Fbris.idm.oclc.org%2Flogin%3Furl%3Dhttps%3A%2F%2Flearning.oreilly.com%2Flibrary%2Fview%2F~%2F9780133365023%2F%3Far%26orpq%26email%3D%5Eu&linktype=best&jHomeSig=18d1b86a967d5206742890e689759fabdaea0ebe6659ddee4ef995593108d486)
 teaches up to date OpenGL (ver.
 4.5) - it is somewhat detailed and is also what the examples are based on. \